PalisadoesFoundation/talawa-api/INSTALLATION.md

    1. Please ensure you clone from the correct repository [Talawa API Repository](https://github.com/PalisadoesFoundation/talawa-api)
    2. The correct branch to checkout is `develop-postgres`
    3. All the field for .env files are not shown in the video.
-Refer [Creating env file](#step-3-creating-env-file)
+Refer [Configuring env file](###Step 4:-Configuring-Environment-Variables)

 ## Step-by-Step Guide for Setup